Animation Output Settings

 Lossless (This option may have trouble playing back on some systems.)

-Delete frame files after video creation - In order for the video to be created, each frame must first be generated.
+Delete frame files after video creation – In order for the video to be created, each frame must first be generated.
 Select this option to delete the frames after the render is complete.
-It might be useful, however, to keep them if re-rendering is a possibility.
+It might be useful, however, to keep them.

 When you click the Generate Output button, a dialog with rendering options will appear.
 Choose from the following to render an output:

-All frames - This option renders all of the frames in the project.
+All Frames – This option renders all of the frames in the selected animation sequence.
 This means all clips will be rendered.

 Clip – Select a specific clip to render.
 Only this clip will be outputted.

 Frame, Time or Timecode – Define a range to output.
 You can output a range of frames, time in minutes and seconds (MM:SS) or in Timecode (MM:SS:FF).

 Click Render to create the output.

 ✭ Once the clip or clips have been outputted, you can select which ones to view when you click the Open Output button.